 Tamara helps multinational clients leverage innovative technology solutions to navigate the most complex data governance and risk challenges.
 She has extensive experience managing and supervising complex data collections, processing, review, analysis, and productions, in the context of cross-border investigations, internal investigations, litigation, and other contentious matters.

-A Relativity Processing Specialist, Relativity Certified User, Certified Public Accountant (CPA), Certified Fraud Examiner (CFE), Certified Anti-Money Laundering Specialist (CAMS) and Certified in Financial Forensics (CFF), Tamara not only has expert knowledge of industry leading software, including Relativity, Forensic Toolkit, Digital Reef and Clearwell, but also has the hands-on experience and business acumen needed to leverage the right tools in their best application to address clients’ unique data governance challenges.
+As a Nuix Workstation Data Discovery Master, Relativity Processing Specialist, Relativity Certified User, Certified Public Accountant (CPA), Certified Fraud Examiner (CFE), and Certified in Financial Forensics (CFF), Tamara not only has expert knowledge of industry-leading technology but also has the hands-on experience and business acumen needed to leverage the right tools in their best application to address unique information technology and data governance challenges.

-Tamara earned her Executive MBA from Boston University’s Questrom School of Management, and has a BS in Accounting with minors in Computer Information Systems and Spanish.
+Tamara earned her Executive MBA from Boston University’s Questrom School of Management and holds a Bachelor of Science in Accounting with minors in Computer Information Systems and Spanish.